CyberTrainingUSAF/Powershell_Training/07_MultiTasking_background_Jobs/01_Multi_tasking_windows_powershell.md

 ```

+---

-Understanding Job Status Output
+**Understanding Job Status Output**

 Okay, enough with the fun and games.
 We need to understand what each of those output fields means.
 Let’s get to it:

 I want to draw your attention to the HasMoreData property.
 If this property returns Boolean true, that means that PowerShell is holding the job results in RAM for you and you haven’t yet seen it.

+---

-Retrieving Job Data
+**Retrieving Job Data**

 Let’s return to the original example:

 ```powershell